 In 2017, a Citation for her service to Massachusetts was bestowed upon her by Governor Charlie Baker.

-She loves to spend time to connect with people, and takes pride in her leadership skills, integrity, hard work, quick-learning, collaborative and can-do attitude.
-She is grateful for her family, diverse background, life experiences and support of her friends and community which have made her life very rich and fulfilling.
+Meena currently works in the financial industry as a Program Manager.
+She is very grateful for her family, life experiences and support of her friends and community which have made her life rich and fulfilling.

 Jonjy Ananth MD, MBA from Shrewsbury, Massachusetts is the elected President and Chairman of the Board for WCUW Inc. Worcester, MA.
 With over 700 members, around 120 programmers WCUW broadcasts live on 91.3FM radio and streams online 24/7 to a worldwide audience at www.wcuw.org .